thom/aws-cloud-security/README.md

 The objective is to deploy the CloudFormation stacks that will create the above environment.

-The AMIs specified in the CloudFormation template exist in the us-east-1 (N.
+The AMIs specified in the CloudFormation template exists in the us-east-1 (N.
 Virginia) region.
 It is necessary to set this as default region when deploying resources for this project.